Teaching Number Sense

 One-to-one correspondence is one of the earliest and simplest ways to get students to begin building number sense.
 In these types of activities, students see that even when quantities are represented in different ways, they still equal the same amount.
 They can also begin to make the connection between numbers and quantities and see that each number represents the quantity of the objects counted when counting one-to-one.

 This resource in my TpT store is great because it gives students an opportunity to use manipulatives, along with the pictures I provided.
 You can give students erasers, pom-poms, blocks, or whatever else you have on hand, which they can then use to match the quantity on the given card using one-to-one correspondence.
+This is one way to make simple counting a fun way to build a child’s ability around number sense!

 There are so many ways that you can incorporate counting into your math center time.
 It can be something as simple as a counting collection that students count orally.
 You can also use more complex activities where students have to make the connection between the numeral and the quantity shown.
 For example, students could count out given quantities using manipulatives and a 10 frame.
 They could also represent specific numbers using illustrations.
 Students could even do activities where a quantity is shown on one piece of the center activity and has to be matched to the number on another piece.